CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with strong trigger terms (including bilingual coverage) and a clear 'Use when' clause that explicitly defines activation conditions.
-The main weakness is that the 'what' portion could be more specific about the types of figures and tables it can generate.
-Overall, it performs well for skill selection purposes.
+This is a solid description that clearly communicates its purpose and includes explicit trigger guidance with both Chinese and English keywords.
+Its main weakness is that the 'what' portion could be more specific about the types of figures and tables it can generate.
+Overall it performs well across all dimensions.

 Suggestions